MAT496-Monsoon2025-SNU/rohitjg-langsmith-MAT496/README.md

 In this we have used concept of dataset, added dataset programatically, from traits, manually or ai generated.

 What's changed: Created a Electronics & Microcontroller Q&A Dataset for a future potential project.

+## Video 2 - Evaluators

+Learnt that evaluators calculate metrics based on a Run adn an example, specifiocally, from the input, reference output, and run output.
+You can define evaluators directly in your local code or in the langsmith UI (LLM-as-judge, custom code evaluators)

+What's changed: Changed the evaluator for the Electronics & Microcontroller Q&A based and tested out the similarity.